BSc (Hons) Coaching: Sport and Fitness (Top-up)

 - means you will be able to top-up your FdSc qualification to a full BSc degree

-- involves collaboration with external partners to help ensure students leave us with a CV bursting number of recognised awards and qualifications
+- involves collaboration with external partners to help ensure students leave us with a CV bursting with number of recognised awards and qualifications

 Coaching: Sport and Fitnessat WGU